google/in-silico-labeling/README.md

       --infer_channel_whitelist DAPI_CONFOCAL,CELLMASK_CONFOCAL \
       --noinfer_simplify_error_panels

-Note, we've dropped the `restore_directory` argument, so the model will run inference using latest checkpoint it finds in `BASE_DIRECTORY`.
+Note, we've dropped the `restore_directory` argument, so the model will run inference using the latest checkpoint it finds in `BASE_DIRECTORY`.

-Here's what the predictions look like on the evaluation data:
+Here's what the predictions should look like on the evaluation data:

 <p align="center">
 <img width="800" alt="Predictions for the Condition E evaluation well (B3) after 50K steps" src="https://storage.googleapis.com/in-silico-labeling/doc/train/B3/00050078/target_error_panel.jpg">
 </p>

-Note, there is a bug in the normalization of the DAPI_CONFOCAL channel causing it to have a reduced dynamic range in the ground-truth image.
+Note, there is a bug in the normalization of the `DAPI_CONFOCAL` channel causing it to have a reduced dynamic range in the ground-truth image.
 Comparing the initial nuclear predictions with these, it is clear the network learned to match the reduced dynamic range.